Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • Easy-to-clean, white acrylic finish over a reinforced fiberglass shell and a stainless steel frame

-• nine adjustable legs for leveling
+• Adjustable legs for leveling

-• Push-button ozone sterilization system
+• Equipped with an ozone sterilization system and LED chromatherapy lighting

 The Takeaway